ChrstphrHll/npc_gen/students/Victor Gaelira.md

 ---
 # Victor Gaelira
 ### Description
-- Half-Elf Barbarian from Floating Island
+- Half-Elf Barbarian from Magmus Centerhold
 - 1st year Diplomacy student in Fiesn
 - short curly brunette hair that's wild, Pale Blue eyes, and Dark Tan skin
 - Is Ambitious and Evil, and has Family as their ideal
+- Speaks in a light, indirect, sudden manner

 ### Notes